CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_switch_control_policy.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `target_platform`:(string) The target platform type of the Switch Control policy.* `UCS Domain` - Profile/policy type for network and management configuration on UCS Fabric Interconnect.* `Unified Edge` - Profile/policy type for network, management and chassis configuration on Unified Edge.
 * `udld_settings`:(HashMap) - This specifies the UDLD Global configurations for this switch.
 This complex property has following sub-properties:
-  + `message_interval`:(int) Configures the time between UDLD probe messages on ports that are in advertisement mode and arecurrently determined to be bidirectional.Valid values are from 7 to 90 seconds.
+  + `message_interval`:(int) Configures the time between UDLD probe messages on ports that are in advertisement mode and arecurrently determined to be bidirectional.Valid values are from 1 to 90 seconds.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `recovery_action`:(string) UDLD recovery when enabled, attempts to bring an UDLD error-disabled port out of reset.* `none` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `reset` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.